 - 5.1.1.1.
 In order to achieve the objectives of public procurements as prescribed under this rule 1.1.1, it is essential that as far as practicable all public procurements be conducted through an open and fair competitive bidding process.
 Depending on the urgency, volume and value of the procurement and the method adopted for procurement, the bidding process can vary from making of reasonable enquiries in the local market to observation of elaborate procedural requirements in the cases of open or international procurements.
 The steps required to be followed and the documentation prescribed under this chapter is aimed mostly to cover the bidding process under the Open Tender Bidding method.
 Reasonably simplified form of these shall however be followed in the other procurement methods too. - 5.1.1.2.
 The procuring agency shall prepare bidding documents specific to the goods, works or services to be procured.
 The applicable standard bidding documents shall be used with minimum changes as necessary to address project specific conditions.
 Reasons for changes, if any, shall be recorded and seek approval from the Head of the Procuring Agency. - 5.1.1.3.
-The rights and obligations of the Employer and the provider of goods, works, and services for the procurement activities are governed by the bidding documents, and the contracts signed by the Employer with the providers of goods, works, and services and not by this Procurement Rules and Regulations. - 5.1.1.4.
+The rights and obligations of the procuring agency and the provider of goods, works, and services for the procurement activities are governed by the bidding documents, and the contracts signed by the procuring agency with the providers of goods, works, and services and not by this Procurement Rules and Regulations. - 5.1.1.4.
 The agency shall ensure that Technical and Administrative sanction are obtained and funds including any foreign exchange requirement is secured for works, goods services prior to; - a.
-Tendering or award of additional works; - b.
-Adopting any deviations from the approved drawings, designs and specifications. - 5.1.1.5.
-Procurement of works, goods and non-consulting services which exceeds departmental threshold shall be subject to mandatory prerequisites studies such as pre-feasibility studies, detailed project reports, geotechnical investigation and detailed estimates.
+Tendering or award of additional works; and - b.
+Adopting any deviations from the approved drawings, designs and specifications.